-(excerpt of the book I am writting The depths of Stillness, last chapter)
+(excerpt of my book The depths of Stillness, last chapter)

 What actions can we take for the restoration and healing of the Earth?
 In our home, our backyard, our community and beyond?
 Sometimes it is easy to think that our small actions do not matter or are not powerful enough.
 Will my garden of the soul save the planet?
 Probably not.
 But my tending of the plants is supporting an ecosystem, it is nourishing the land and my own soul.
 I know that the peace I find here somehow spreads out, through the healing gift and my interactions with humans and the land community.